guilhemmarchand/trackme/docs/userguide.rst

    :alt: img/first_steps/img011
    :align: center

-**This screen exposes the events outliers detection results over time, the purpose of the outliers detection is provide advanced capabilities to detect when the amount of events produced in the scope of an entity goes below or above a certain level, which level gets automatically defined upon the historical behavour of the data.**
+**This screen exposes the events outliers detection results over time, the purpose of the outliers detection is to provide advanced capabilities to detect when the number of events produced in the scope of an entity goes below or above a certain level, which level gets automatically defined upon the historical behaviour of the data.**

 For this purpose, every time the short term tracker runs, it records different metrics which includes the number of events on per 4 hours time window. (which matches the time frame scope of the short term tracker)

 Then in short, a scheduled report runs every hour to perform lower bound and upper bound calculations depending on different configurable factors.

-Assuming the outliers detection is enabled, if the workflow detects a significant gaps in the event count, and optionnally a slight increse too, this will impact the state definition and potentiall lead the data source state to become red.
+Assuming the outliers detection is enabled, if the workflow detects a significant gap in the event count, and optionally an increase too, the state of the entity will be affected and potentially turn red.

 **The table at the bottom of the screen provides additional information:**

 - ``enable outlier`` can be true or false and defines if the outliers detection is taken into account for the state definition of that entity
-- ``OutlierTimePeriod`` is a time frame period between a list of restricted values, which defines the time period the backend will be looking at during for the lower bound, upper bound and standard deviation calculatiion
+- ``OutlierTimePeriod`` is a time frame period between a list of restricted values, which defines the time period the backend will be looking at during for the lower bound, upper bound and standard deviation calculation
-- ``OutlierSpan`` is span bucket value that is used for the over time rendering purposes only (for example if a data source emits data every 30 minutes you will want to apply a more relevant value for a better rendering)
+- ``OutlierSpan`` is used when rendering the outliers over time chart and does not influence the detection (for example if a data source emits data every 30 minutes you will want to apply a more relevant value for a better rendering)
 - ``isOutlier`` is the current status, a value of 0 indicates that no outliers are currently active for this entity, a value of 1 indicates TrackMe detected outliers currently
 - ``OutlierMinEventCount`` is an optional static value that can be defined for the lower bound, this is useful if you want to statically specific the minimal per 4 hours event count to be accepted
 - ``lower multiplier`` is a multiplier that is used for the automatic definition of the lower bound, decreasing or increasing will impact the value of the lower bound definition
 - ``upper multiplier`` is a multiplier that is used for the automatic definition of the upper bound, decreasing or increasing will impact the value of the upper bound definition
-- ``alert on upper`` defines if an upper outliers detected should be taken into account, basically should we alert if there is an abnormal anount of events coming in, default is false
+- ``alert on upper`` defines if upper outliers should be taken into account and affect the state if an abnormal number of events is coming in, default is false
 - ``lowerBound`` is the lower threshold, an event count below this value will be considered as outliers
-- ``upperBound`` is the upper threshold, an event count abive this value will be considered as outlier, but will only impact the state if the alert on upper is true
+- ``upperBound`` is the upper threshold, an event count above this value will be considered as outlier, but will only impact the state if the alert on upper is true
 - ``stdev`` is the standard deviation calculated by the workflow for this entity, and is used as the reference for the lower and upper bound calculation associated with the lower and upper multipliers
-- ``avg`` representes the average 4 hours amount of event count for this entity
+- ``avg`` represents the average 4 hours amount of event count for this entity

 See :ref:`Outliers detection and behaviour analytic` for more details about the feature.